vault12/zax/README.md

 bundle install
 ```

-If the 'bundle install' command fails with a message for libxml2 or Nokogiri, see the [Troubleshooting](#troubleshooting) section.
+If `bundle install` command fails with a message for libxml2 or Nokogiri, see the [Troubleshooting](#troubleshooting) section.

 #### Running Zax